NouiliKh/spam-classifier/README.md

 # spam-classifier

-Building a spam classifier using Bayesian inference from scratch.
+Building a spam classifier using Bayesian inference from scratch .

+You can preprocess the data to bag of words or TF-IDF

 This project is developed with C++.